galsci/pysm/docs/websky.rst

 --------------

 Emission from Radio Galaxies simulated by WebSky 0.4, the orignial maps are avaiable at https://portal.nersc.gov/project/sobs/users/Radio_WebSky/matched_maps/ in CAR and HEALPix format.
+For more information about abundance matching in the relevant paper at https://arxiv.org/abs/2110.15357.

 Thermal SZ Effect
 -----------------